tylerlaws0n/tylerlaws0n.github.io/src/content/blog/component-libraries.md

 ## In Summary

-Building components and tools to support your set of engineering teams is always going to be a bit of an undertaking.
+Building components and tools to support your set of engineering teams is always going to be a sizeable undertaking.
 That being said, it has never been easier than it is today: components are broken up into the logical set of pieces that build modern web apps and customization is trivial.